 Merchant Taylors' Company has a proud tradition of supporting education, providing young people with bright futures

-The Company's support for education began in the 15th-century, when records show a school near the Hall, at Cornhill, and its schoolmaster, were maintained by the Company.
-As the Company expanded and grew in standing, so too did its philanthropic ambitions.
-While investment in formal education within London remained over the 16th- and 17th-centuries, the Company's leading philanthropists looked to alternative routes to make an impact.
+The Company's support for education began in the 15th-century, when records show a school near the Hall, at Cornhill was maintained by the Company.
+As the Company expanded and grew in standing, so too did the ambitions of its members.
+While investment in formal education within London remained over the 16th and 17th centuries, the Company's leading philanthropists looked to alternative routes to make an impact.

-Following the precedent set by other livery companies, Sir John Percyvale, founded the King's School in Macclesfield in 1502.
+Following the precedent set by other Livery Companies, Sir John Percyvale, founded the King's School in Macclesfield in 1502.
 Over the course of the 16th and 17th centuries, the Company and its members established schools across the United Kingdom, focusing on the provision of education for 'poor skolars' at a wide range of schools and educational institutions.
-The Company continues to believe in education as a core pillar of its philanthropic mission and, crucially, as a social investment.
+The Company continues to believe in education as a core pillar of its mission and, crucially, as a social investment.

 'As a result of [Merchant Taylors'] support, we are able to ensure children from low-income families all over London fulfil their potential in music and beyond'